aisingapore/PeekingDuck/docs/source/tutorials/01_hello_cv.rst

 and/or videos.
 This pipeline is made up of nodes: each node can perform certain CV-related tasks.

-This is a basic level tutorial to demonstrate how to use PeekingDuck for object detection and pose estimation via two simple "hello world" examples.
+This section presents two basic "hello world" examples to demonstrate how to use PeekingDuck for object detection and pose estimation.

 Object Detection